tidyverse/dplyr/tests/testthat/_snaps/join-rows.md

       out <- join_rows(c(1, 1), c(1, 1), condition = "==")
     Condition
       Warning:
-      Each row in `x` should match at most 1 row in `y`. i Row 1 of `x` matches multiple rows. i If multiple matches are expected, specify `multiple = "all"` in the join call to silence this warning.
+      Each row in `x` is expected to match at most 1 row in `y`. i Row 1 of `x` matches multiple rows. i If multiple matches are expected, set `multiple = "all"` to silence this warning.

 ---